ursaBear707/todo-app-frontend/README.md

 # todo-app-frontend
-Temporary public repo of Angular front-end while I do maintenance on backend issues
+Temporary public repo of Angular front-end while I do maintenance on backend/testing issues